MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Iqama Expired:**

-    - User will register "Left Not Return" in muqeem then move to the **Iqma Expiry** date.
+    - User will register "Left Not Return" in muqeem then move to the **Iqama Expiry** date.

-    - Validate the Iqama Expiry date and move to **Waiting for Return** stage. if the Iqama validation is expired.
+    - Validate the Iqama Expiry date and moved to **Waiting for Return** stage. if the Iqama validation is expired.

        - *In The Action field is following to,*